EBI-Metabolights/guides/docs/index.md

 For the new studies in the initial stage, it shows status as **Validation Required**.
 You need to click **Start Validation** button to run the validation job.

 ![Portal](assets/images/start-validation.png){width=600}

- Once the validation process has completed, the status will be updated on the top of the tab as well as inside the box.
+ Once the validation process has completed, the status will be updated on top of the Study title and inside the Validation box.

 ![Portal](assets/images/validation-done.png){width=600}

+The validations report can be downloaded by clicking on the **Download Report** button.
+The resulting reports generated each time the validations are triggered are available by selecting the **Select a Report** drop-down menu.

-Further information is available in the **Study Validations** tab.
-There are 4 validation flags which can be viewed individually by selecting the drop-down menu.
-This includes `successful`, `information`, `warning`, `error`.
+Further information is available in the Study Validations tab.
+There are 7 validation tabs, which include the reported **ERRORS** and **WARNINGS** found in all sections of the study.
 You must address all errors and should also address warnings where applicable to progress your study.

+Study validation will need to be re-run after making any type of edits to the study (e.g. metadata updates and/or data files uploads).
+If you have any problems or queries, please contact [MetaboLights help](metabolights-help@ebi.ac.uk).

 ![Portal](assets/images/image28.png){width=600}